averagehuman/argskwargs.io/src/articles/2016/johnsons-algorithm.rst

 Then the algorithm is:

-- find the highest mobile; if none exists, stop
+1. find the highest mobile; if none exists, stop
-- swap this mobile with the element it sees
+2. swap this mobile with the element it sees
-- reverse the direction flags of any element larger than the mobile
+3. reverse the direction flags of any element larger than the mobile
+4. repeat

-In coding the algorithm (following Seroul), sentinels with value 1 bigger than n are added at either end of the sequence, this means that any element which ends up at the beginning looking left, or at the end looking right, will always see a larger element and so will never be considered mobile.
+In coding the algorithm (following Seroul), sentinels with value :math:`n+1` are added at either end of the sequence, this means that any element which ends up at the beginning looking left, or at the end looking right, will always see a larger element and so will never be considered mobile.
 This removes the need to treat the left and rightmost